Ilse-hutten/tweet-stock-prediction/README.md

 ## 🚀 Future Work

 - Integrate additional sentiment sources (e.g., Reddit, news headlines).
-- Test on more stocks and over longer periods.
+- Test on more stocks and over longer periods, and integrate trading costs for more realistic results.
 - Incorporate technical indicators alongside sentiment features.
 - Experiment with ensemble models or LSTM-based approaches.